Giving Them Their Voice

 "Regenerative medicine enables us to reconstruct defects and restore function to tissue without the need for immunosuppression in ways that were previously unthinkable," Dr. Lott says.
 "This ability means that patients have fewer treatment risks, recover sooner, function better and have a better quality of life.
 In many cases, it preserves life itself."

-Give patients back their voices by supporting Dr. Lott and Mayo Clinic's Center for Regenerative Medicine.
+Give patients back their voices by supporting Dr. Lott and Mayo Clinic's Center for Regenerative Biotherapeutics.